celeritas-project/celeritas/CONTRIBUTING.rst

 Ownership and Authorship
 ------------------------

-The person who writes a line of code is its author but not its owner.
+The person who writes a line of code is its author and copyright holder, but the new code should be the shared responsibility of the project rather than the exclusive property of a single contributor.
-Celeritas is a collaborative project with collective ownership: as much as possible, there should be a shared responsibility for the code.
+Celeritas is a collaborative project with *collective* ownership.
 If the code is reviewed according to the guidelines above, at least two people should always be comfortable modifying any piece of code.